iamjia/TechnologyReport/Report/jenkins/jenkins.md

 * Enter a `Variables Prefix` for develop environment, e.g. "DEV"

-then you get these Variables for next stop using:
+then you get these Variables for next step using:
 ```bash
 ${DEV_KEYCHAIN_PATH} ${DEV_KEYCHAIN_PASSWORD} ${DEV_CODE_SIGNING_IDENTITY}
 ```

-You can add ADHOC settings with the same way
+You can get "ADHOC" variables with the same way:
 ```bash
 ${ADHOC_KEYCHAIN_PATH} ${ADHOC_KEYCHAIN_PASSWORD} ${ADHOC_CODE_SIGNING_IDENTITY}
 ```